-- What exactly IS the definition of Brand?
+- What exactly IS the definition of Branding?

 - How is that different than Brand?

 - And why should the average business owner care about either one?

 Let’s start with why…

-Why should anyone who’s NOT in marketing, care about the definition of brand?
+Why should anyone who’s NOT in marketing, care about the definition of branding?